 CuO + H2 ⇆ Cu +H2O

-Sulfur dioxide gas passes through a red ferric sulfate solution it turns greenish ferrous sulfate solution.
+When SO2 passes through a red ferric sulfate solution, it turns into a greenish ferrous sulfate and sulfuric acid.